 The Marion whiplash accident lawyer we pair with your case will investigate your accident and the nature of your injury to take appropriate measures in building your case.

-For a free legal consultation with a whiplash accidents lawyer serving Marion, call (877) 538-1116
+For a free legal consultation with a whiplash accident attorney in Marion, call (614) 538-1116

 You Can Seek Damages for Your Whiplash Injury

 Whiplash injuries can be serious and, sometimes, life-threatening.
 Courts seek to make plaintiffs financially whole again, compared to where they were in life before the accident occurred.
 Potential damages you could recover include:

 Once your lawyer has investigated your case and gathered the necessary evidence and documentation, they can help you determine what you might expect from a whiplash settlement.

 There are numerous items to prove in a whiplash case.
 Often, proving that pain and suffering occurred as a result of an injury is the easiest part of a whiplash settlement.
 More difficult tasks can be proving that an injury occurred during a crash and not before or at some later date.
 If there is no accident record or medical record, you may have difficulty establishing that the accident occurred at all.

 Photographic evidence is valuable, and it can be vital to include photos of: